MicrosoftDocs/CordovaDocs/cordovadocs/run-your-app/run-app-ios.md

 If you have configured your Mac as described in the article [iOS Setup Guide](../first-steps/ios-guide.md), you can build and run your app on the iOS Simulator.
 The iOS Simulator runs on your Mac.

+> [!NOTE]
->**Note**: We recommend that you use the iOS Simulator if you have a personal Mac or if you’re running Windows from a Mac using virtualization technology such as Parallels .
+> We recommend that you use the iOS Simulator if you have a personal Mac or if you’re running Windows from a Mac using virtualization technology such as Parallels .

 ### To run your app on the iOS Simulator <a name="iOSSimulator"></a>